Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 I bought the Sony HT-Z9F soundbar to pair with my new Sony Bravia (X900F) 75-inch TV.
-A soundbar was needed to replace the poor sound from the built-in speakers on my new flat screen.
+A soundbar was needed to replace the terrible sound quality from the built-in speakers on my new flat screen.
 This 3.1 soundbar comes with a 7 1/2-inch wireless subwoofer, but no surround sound speakers.
-The two wireless rear speakers are sold separately.
+I purchased two separate wireless rear speakers and mounted them up high on the wall behind my couch for surround sound.

-This is actually the first soundbar I've ever owned, aside from the less expensive Sony HT-CT800 model that I ended up exchanging for this one, so I can only compare it to that model, but so far, I'm very pleased with my purchase.
-I had a couple of problems initially with audio lag in the surround sound speakers, but I was able to fix the issue by adjusting the settings.
+This is actually the first soundbar I've ever owned (aside from the Sony HT-CT800 model that I ended up exchanging for this one), so I can only compare it to that model.
+Since buying this sound bar in 2018, I'm still happy with my purchase, as of this 2022 review update.
+I had a couple of problems initially with audio lag in the surround sound speakers, but I was able to fix the issue by fine tuning the settings.

 Is the Vertical Surround Engine Really Surround Sound?

-This soundbar is equipped with what Sony calls their vertical surround engine, which is basically supposed to mimic 7.1.2 surround sound.
-This feature can be turned on and off from a button on the remote.
-While the system does sound awesome on its own, you do need to buy the separate rear speakers to get real surround sound, at least in my experience.
+This soundbar is equipped with what Sony calls their vertical surround engine, which is supposed to mimic 7.1.2 surround sound.
+This feature can be turned on and off by pushing a button on the remote.
+The vertical surround engine does enhance the audio quality when activated for movies, but again, it isn't true surround sound, and you'll need dedicated surround sound speakers mounted on the wall for the best audio experience.

-My living room is average size with standard eight-foot walls, but maybe in a tall room, the vertical surround engine would be more noticeable.
-I do know that this setting sounds horrible when listening to music.
-I had to turn it off.
+My living room is average size with standard eight-foot walls.
+Maybe in a tall room the vertical surround engine would be more effective.
+I can tell you for whatever reason the vertical surround setting sounds horrible when listening to music, even when I activate the music audio setting on the soundbar.
+I only turn on the vertical surround setting when I'm either watching movies or TV.

 The Sony Z9F has a center channel to separate the voice audio.
-When pairing this setup with the wireless surround sound speakers, this really makes a difference.
-The subwoofer isn't overbearing, and you can go into the advanced menu settings to increase the decibels for more bass on the subwoofer.
-The default was set to zero decibels on mine.
-The subwoofer volume itself is adjusted separately on the remote, allowing a max of 12.
+Pairing this soundbar with the Sony wireless surround sound speakers really makes a difference.
+The subwoofer isn't overbearing, and you can go into the advanced menu settings to increase the decibels for more bass on the subwoofer if you want.
+The subwoofer volume itself is adjusted separately on the remote and allows a maximum setting of 12.
 I usually leave mine set between 10 and 12.

 I have noticed, on occasion, the sound quality of voice audio coming through the center channel can sound a little raspy at times, but I've mostly noticed this only when watching certain YouTube videos.
 However, this is likely due to poorly recorded audio on the video itself and not the soundbar.